andob/ROOM-Dynamic-Dao/README.md

 ### Meet Dynamic Dao QueryBuilder

 Annotate your model with ``FieldSchemaClass``.
-The annotation processor will generate a class called ``FS`` (FieldSchema) will constants containing class field names and class names and another class called ``TS`` (TableSchema) with table names and table column names.
+The annotation processor will generate a class called ``FS`` (FieldSchema) with constants containing class field names and class names and another class called ``TS`` (TableSchema) with table names and table column names.

 ```kotlin
 @Entity